-The Via Quattro Novembre (“November 4th Street) is a very short street with several interesting buildings in he heart of Rome.
-It begins at the end of Via Nazionale, makes a sharp right turn, heads downhill for another sharp turn to the left and ends at the Piazza Venezia.
+The Via Quattro Novembre is a street in central Rome.
+It starts at the end of the Via Nazionale, makes a sharp right turn before continuing downhill and making another sharp left turn before ending at Piazza Venezia.

 Via Quattro Novembre Rome

-The name of the street refers to the armistice between Italy and Austria in World War I (which was signed on November 3, 1918, but did not take effect until one day later).
-Until then the Via IV Novembre was the last stretch of the Via Nazionale, which starts at the Piazza della Repubblica.
+The name of the street refers to the armistice between Italy and Austria in World War I (which was signed on November 3, 1918, but came into force only one day later).
+Until then, the current Via IV Novembre was still part of the Via Nazionale.

-The Torre Colonna or the Torre Carbonis was built around the 12th century by Gildo Carboni.
-When the tower was later purchased by the Colonna family it was used along with other towers as part of a defense around the Piazza dei SS.
+The Torre Colonna (or Torre Carbonis) was built around the 12th century by Gildo Carboni.
+When the tower was later bought by the Colonna family, it was used along with other towers as part of a defense around the Piazza dei SS.
 Apostoli.
 It consists of six brick floors with a travertine corbelled top decorated with friezes from the nearby Fori Imperiali.
-The three friezes depict successively spirals of acanthus, cupids and a male torso.
-Above this again is a relief with a column (colonna, in Italian) surmounted by a crown, the coat of arms of the Colonna family.
+The three friezes depict, successively, spirals of acanthus, cupids and a male torso.
+Above the friezes is a relief with a column (colonna, in Italian) surmounted by a crown, the coat of arms of the Colonna family.

 The Palazzo Pignatelli (Via Quattro Novembre, 152) is named for the Neapolitan family that had it built in the 17th century.
 A scion of this family would later be elected Pope, as Innocent XII.
 In 1880, when the current street was constructed, the building was completely renoated by the architect Zampi.
 Of the original interior, the grand staircase and throne room remain.
 A bronze bust of Innocenzo XII can be seen in the atrium.